Harold Caballeros

-Harold Caballeros (born June 20, 1956 in Guatemala City Guatemala) is a Guatemalan lawyer, businessman, politician and is involved in the academia.
-He currently serves as Secretary General of the Visión con Valores party, VIVA and as Dean of the Universidad San Pablo de Guatemala (USPG), and has given several lectures in over 45 countries in Latin America, Europe and Asia.
+Harold Caballeros (born June 20, 1956 in Guatemala City Guatemala) is a Guatemalan attorney, businessman, and politician who served of Guatemala's Minister of Foreign Affairs from 14 January 2012 to 14 January 2013 under the government of Otto Pérez Molina.
+He founded the Vision with Values (VIVA) political party in 2007 and served as its Secretary General from January 2007 to July 2014.
+He was dean of the Universidad San Pablo de Guatemala (USPG).

-Actively participated as facilitator in the Country Vision Plan (Plan Visión de País), which consolidates role of political parties as interlocutors between society and state.
+Caballeros has given several lectures in over 45 countries in Latin America, Europe and Asia and has actively participated as facilitator in the Country Vision Plan (Plan Visión de País), which consolidates role of political parties as interlocutors between society and state.

 Studies

-He studied elementary through highschool, graduating in a post-secondary in Arts and Sciences at Liceo Javier, Guatemala.
+He studied elementary through high school, graduating in a post-secondary in Arts and Sciences at Liceo Javier, Guatemala.
 He studied law and notary in the Universidad Francisco Marroquin's Law School, he did a Masters in Business Administration from the University of Miami, Florida and a Masters in International Relations from The Fletcher School of Law and Diplomacy.
 He also has a doctorate in theology and has done graduate studies at the Research and Development Center for International Affairs, Weatherhead of the Harvard University.

 Life

-Harold Caballeros was born in Guatemala City in 1956, son of Osberto Caballeros, now deceased, and Coralia Lopez.
+Harold Caballeros was born in Guatemala City in 1956, son of Osberto Caballeros and Coralia Lopez.